maxhaesslein/terminfinder/README.md

 return [
 	'language' => 'en', // can be 'en' or 'de' 'default_priority' => 1, // 1 = lowest, 2 = middle, 3 = highest
-];
+	'debug' => false, // set to true to enable debug mode ];

 ```